Guides Voicemail

 Some hotlines operate as voicemail-only services.
 If this is your use case, set the queue timeout to a short value so callers reach voicemail quickly.

-Voicemails appear in the Calls page alongside regular calls.
-They are marked with a voicemail status so you can spot them easily.
+Voicemails appear in the Calls section alongside regular calls, marked with a voicemail indicator.

-• Read the transcript if transcription is enabled — the system automatically generates a text version of the message
+• Read the transcript — if transcription is enabled, the system automatically generates a text version

 Responding to callers

-If your hotline has messaging channels enabled (SMS or WhatsApp), you may be able to follow up with a voicemail caller through text.
-Check with your operator about your team’s callback procedures.
+If your hotline has messaging channels enabled (SMS or WhatsApp), you may be able to follow up with a voicemail caller by text.
+Check your organization’s callback procedures.

 Voicemail storage

-Voicemail recordings are stored in your organization’s secure storage.
-They are encrypted at rest and only accessible to authorized team members.
+Voicemail recordings are stored in your organization’s secure object storage.
+They are encrypted at rest and only accessible to authorized users.